-If you are absent during your studies
+If you are unwell during your studies

 Find out what you need to do if you have missed lectures or exams.